Conditioning Protein Generation via Hopfield Pattern Multiplicity: Introduction

 \section{Introduction}

 Generating novel protein sequences that fold correctly and perform a desired function is a central goal of computational protein engineering.
 Several classes of methods now address this problem.
-Deep generative models, including variational autoencoders~\cite{sinaiAdaptiveMLDE2020}, autoregressive language models~\cite{madaniProGen2023}, and diffusion models~\cite{alamdariProteinGeneration2023}, learn sequence distributions from large databases and can produce diverse candidates, but require substantial training data and GPU resources.
+Deep generative models, including variational autoencoders~\cite{hawkinsHookerVAE2021}, autoregressive language models~\cite{madaniProGen2023}, and diffusion models~\cite{alamdariProteinGeneration2023}, learn sequence distributions from large databases and can produce diverse candidates, but require substantial training data and GPU resources.
 Structure-conditioned inverse folding methods~\cite{dauparasProteinMPNN2022} design sequences for a given backbone but require a target structure as input.
 Protein language models~\cite{esmfold2022} trained on evolutionary databases can score or sample sequences, but conditioning them on a specific functional property typically requires fine-tuning on labeled data.
-Profile HMMs~\cite{hmmer3} capture family-level statistics from alignments but, as we show below, produce sequences with low structural confidence and poor compositional fidelity.
-For the scarce-data regime (families with tens to hundreds of members, typical of Pfam seed alignments), most learned models lack sufficient training signal.
+Profile hidden Markov models (HMMs)~\cite{hmmer3} provide a standard training-free model of family alignments.
+Sequence weights can shift their position-specific emission marginals toward a designated subset, making a weighted profile HMM a direct comparator for the present method.
+Profile HMMs do not model correlations between match-state emissions, whereas stochastic attention samples a continuous representation of complete stored sequences.
+We therefore compared the two methods under the same alignments, designation labels, and multiplicity ratios.
+For the scarce-data regime considered here (families with tens to hundreds of members, typical of Pfam seed alignments), models trained on the target family alone have limited training signal.
+Pretrained models are not restricted in this way, since they draw on sequence data beyond the target family.